Wisconsin

 Can I arm my drone in Wisconsin?

 No. Wis.
-Stat. section 941.292 makes possessing or using a weaponized drone a Class H felony, regardless of whether the weapon is discharged.
+Stat. section 941.292 makes operating a weaponized drone a Class H felony, regardless of whether the weapon is discharged.

 Can I shoot down a drone flying over my property in Wisconsin?